 Grey Hare Inn is an elegant country vineyard estate located on Old Mission Peninsula in the heart of scenic Northern Michigan wine country.
 Surrounded by breathtaking vineyard, cherry orchard and distant views of Grand Traverse Bay, Grey Hare Inn offers an almost guaranteed peaceful getaway.
 Twenty-seven acres envelope the inn in quiet and serene ambiance: perfect for morning walks, afternoon strolls or evening escapades.
 Indoors, you'll find a common room with spacious seating surrounding a large limestone fireplace -- which is usually roaring if it's chilly outside.

 With only three bedrooms and a max occupancy of eight persons, you'll never get the feeling of stepping on someone's toes.

 The Grey Hare Inn is situated halfway up Old Mission Peninsula, which puts us smack in the middle of all the wonderful local wineries and restaurants nearby.
 Peninsula Cellars is even just a 10-minute walk away, making it the perfect afternoon stroll.
 Bring a bottle or two back to the inn and enjoy them outside in our courtyard while playing bocce ball under the Northern Michigan sunset sky.
-Feeling adventurous?
-Traverse City is just 10 minutes away, with activities that are none short of plenty: sailing, biking, hiking, golfing, skiing, antique shopping and more!

 Come and enjoy slow living here at the Grey Hare Inn and enjoy the Northern Michigan beauty that is everywhere on scenic and serene Old Mission Peninsula.
 We can't wait to meet you!